Theeoi/cookiecutter-python-scaffolding/{{cookiecutter.project_slug}}/README.md

 - *List of features*
 - More features coming!
 See [Roadmap](#roadmap)..

+### Project Layout

+    .github/

+    docs/

+    scripts/

+    src/

+        {{cookiecutter.project_slug}}/
+        README.md

+    tests/

+        functional/
+        unit/
+        conftest.py

+    .gitignore
+    pyproject.toml
+    README.md

 ## Setup

 ### Usage

 To use the package do the following:

-1. Clone the repo and open it as the working directory
+1. Clone the repo and open it as the working directory.
-2. *Continue the list according to your needs*
+2. Run `python -m pip install .` to install the package.
+3. Run `{{ cookiecutter.project_slug }}` to execute the main package script.

 ### Contributing

-To develop this code you should do the following:
+To develop this package you should do the following:

-1. Follow the steps outlined in [Usage](#usage) to get the package running
+1. Follow the steps outlined in [Usage](#usage) to get the package running.
-2. Create a Python virtual environment using your prefered program
+2. Create a Python virtual environment using your prefered method and activate it.
-3. Activate the virtual environment and run `python -m pip install .[dev]` to install the development dependancies
+3. Run `python -m pip install .[dev]` to install the development dependancies.
+4. Run `python -m pip install .[docs]` to install the documentation dependancies.
-4. *Continue the list accoring to your needs*
+5. *Continue the list accoring to your needs*

 ## Project Status